tetsuo/tetsuo.github.io/articles/binproto.md

            └─ 60-bits   └─ 4-bits
 ```

-_Length-prefix framing_ is a technique that prepends each message with its length, allowing the receiver to efficiently determine message boundaries within a continuous byte stream.

-## Message structure

-Each message includes a header, which is a variable-length encoded (varint) unsigned 64-bit integer, containing:

 * **Channel ID (first 60 bits)**: Identifies the specific channel for the message.
 * **Channel Type (last 4 bits)**: Specifies the type of data in the message.

-Header is followed by the message payload.

 ## Configurable buffer size